We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 If you have a Teams Premium licence*, the following services are currently available in the new Teams Microsoft Places App and from Outlook and Teams Calendar:

-Easier Workspace Selection & Booking
+Easier Room & Desk Booking

-From Outlook Calendar
+….From Outlook Calendar

-In place of the original Room Finder in Outlook Calendar there’s now a new Places Finder.
+In place of the original Room Finder in Outlook Calendar there’s now a Places Finder.
 It offers enhanced user experience in comparison to Room Finder, and includes photos of the workspaces on offer, and filters for capacity and equipment.

-From Teams Calendar
+….From Teams Calendar

-If you have the ‘New Calendar’ experience enabled in Teams, you can now also access the Places Finder when you schedule a New Event in Teams Calendar.
+If you have the ‘New Calendar’ experience in Teams, you can now also access the Places Finder when you schedule a New Event in Teams Calendar.

 PS – One thing we’ve observed is that the overall functionality of Places Finder is that it’s not dissimilar to Room Finder – the main difference is the photos!